Championship 2023/24: Leicester, Leeds, Ipswich, Southampton in four-way automatic promotion battle

 Here is how you can watch Sky Bet Championship matches live across Sky Sports in April as well as free match highlights throughout the season.

+Successive defeats to Millwall and Plymouth before that looked like they had derailed their title bid once again, but though their performance was unconvincing at the King Power, they managed to hold off West Brom and pick up three vital points, which means they can still reach 100.

+On Tuesday night, they face Southampton in their game in hand, which could have a huge bearing on how the final stretch of the season pans out.

-Ipswich still lead the way in the Sky Bet Championship with three games remaining, but their form has started to buckle at the wrong time.
+Ipswich still stand a great chance of automatic promotion, but their form has started to buckle at the wrong time.

 Since their dramatic last-minute win over Southampton on Easter Monday, Kieran McKenna's men have picked up just two of the nine points available, after the East Anglian derby defeat to Norwich and draws with Watford and Middlesbrough.